Cost Per Square Foot Calculator

 A practical way to use the result is to pair it with local context.
 If similar homes in a neighborhood are selling around $220 per square foot and a listing comes in at $310 per square foot, that gap may deserve a closer look.
 The property may be newly renovated, unusually well located, or simply overpriced.
 The calculator gives you the benchmark; market knowledge explains the reason behind it.

-The formula behind the calculator is simple division.
+The cost per square foot formula is simple division.
 You take the total cost and divide it by the total area in square feet:

 Formula: C = T / A